lukeelerson1/CS457-Connect-4/README.md

 - Client can be ran using following command:
     "python3 client.py -i SERVER_ID -p PORT" .
     ex. "python3 client.py -i 0.0.0.0 -p 12345"

+## Functionalities

+- Connect 4 game, runs in CLI.
+Players can "move", "chat", and exit game
+- Chat functionality allows players to communicate while playing
+- Players can play a full game of Connect 4

+## Known Issues

+- I was unable to implement a way to gracefully handle when a player disconnects.
+As far as what I should do with the remaining player
+- The state of the game is saves when a player leaves, that player is not able to rejoin and play because they get a new ID so it will always not be their turn
+- There is an issue that appears from time to time that I am unable to fix where a client will randomly just stop updating.
+Ihave not been able to find any reason behind this or been able to recreate this issue, it just seems to happen at random times.